YVCHV/unlocker-v2.1/README.md

 # unlockergram v2.2 [PUBLIC VERSION]
-A telegram bot which unlocks doorlock and making more things in [PRIVATE VERSION]
+A telegram bot which unlocks doorlock and making more things in
+FULL VERSION which is PRIVATE and only costs
+25 dollars

 FULLY CODED by DMYTRO YEVCHEV

+DONATE ME:
+IBAN: UA693220010000026007330081270

 Telegram bot which will not only unlock your door!